dll-wu/Uni-Encoder/README.md

 ## Inference
 - We have uploaded standardized data and model checkpoints.
 Please refer to the "Training" section to download the processed dataset.
 Checkpoints download instructions are provided below.

 - In the following command, ```--model_checkpoint``` specifies the path of the checkpoint.
-If you want to perform inference on your trained model, you can modify the path to your own model folder.
+If you want to perform inference on your trained model, you can modify the path to your **own model folder**.

 ### PersonChat